dexDev/dexAPI/README.md

 ## GetActiveOrders

-Get unfilled orders or partial filled orders on current wallet address.
+Get unfilled or partially filled orders that have not been cancelled or expired of a trader.

 **Request** `GET /v1/activeorders/:addr/:pairId/:size/:page`